csm-kb/project-xC/README.md

 The xC assembler and 'spectre' CPU-equipped virtual machine in this repository are written in Python 3.8, in an attempt to emulate those components.

-Note that 'Gabe Svolenka', the original creator and director of the project (including its implementation), is merely an alias.
+Note that 'Gabe Svolenka', "the original creator and director of the project (including its implementation)", is merely an alias referring to a fictional character in a programming puzzle game idea that inspired this project.

 ## xC assembly instructions
 - [ ] todo